celalcakiroglu/tsc/Processing.rst

 * **fill** (r,g,b): fills inside of rectangles and ellipses with colour.

 * **noLoop** (): This function prevents the draw() function from repeating when called inside the draw() function.

+* **println** (): Prints to console.

+* **mouseX, mouseY** : Variables holding the current x and y coordinates of the mouse when it is positioned on the canvas.
+These coordinates are the pixel distances in horizontal and vertical direction from the upper left corner of the canvas.

 Coordinates on a Canvas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~